Harbike/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3: script to display the content of /etc/passwd and /etc/hosts
 4: Display last 10lines
 5: Display the first ten lines
+6: Script that displays the third line of a file